ISSUED JULY 2020 and UPDATED AUGUST 2021

 In addition to the usual risks involved in cross-border surrogacy arrangements, the COVID-19 pandemic raises additional concerns and heightened risks for all parties involved.
 Given the ongoing threat of the virus around the world, we continue to urge those considering international surrogacy arrangements to avoid entering these arrangements at this time.

 Surrogacy arrangements continue to be affected in a number of ways, varying by country and jurisdiction.
 Challenges include travel restrictions; shut-downs; and difficulties accessing full medical care for surrogates, egg providers, and babies.
 Some of these risks apply to domestic arrangements (within country) as well.
-Uncertain and changing circumstances in this period make it difficult to predict what conditions will be like over the course of an entire surrogacy relationship.
+Ongoing uncertainty and changing circumstances during this period make it difficult to predict what conditions will be like over the course of an entire surrogacy relationship.
 Furthermore, travel for surrogacy arrangements by any party may exacerbate inequities, as arrangements may involve travel from states or countries with high rates of COVID to those with lower rates or with little to no vaccine access, posing risk to that population.

-– Egg providers may face increased difficulties accessing health care before or after the egg retrieval procedure as medical facilities are stretched thin by COVID cases.
-Even before the pandemic, they routinely received minimal care for health complications related to hormonal stimulation with egg retrieval.
+– Egg providers may face increased difficulties accessing comprehensive health care before or after the egg retrieval procedure as medical facilities are stretched thin by COVID cases.
+Even before the pandemic, egg providers routinely received minimal care for health complications related to hormonal stimulation with egg retrieval.

 Unexpected situations may arise for all parties as clinics are affected by economic pressures, professional recommendations, and/or new or changing regulations.
 Potential concerns include temporary or permanent closures of clinics or services at any time (leading to disruption of care for surrogates and women undergoing egg retrieval, whether as egg providers or to use their own eggs with a surrogate); pressures on surrogates and egg providers to take health risks to speed up the process; and pressures on intended parents to make choices they otherwise might not make (for example, multiple embryo transfer).